-Allow the use of selected C++14 language features in the HotSpot C++ source code.
+Allow the use of C++14 language features in JDK C++ source code, and give specific guidance about which of those features may be used in HotSpot code.

-Through JDK 12, the language features utilized by C++ code in the JDK have been limited to the C++98/03 language standards.
-With JDK 11, the code has been updated to support building with newer versions of the C++ standard, although it is not yet using any new features.
+Through JDK 15, the language features used by C++ code in the JDK have been limited to the C++98/03 language standards.
+With JDK 11, the code was updated to support building with newer versions of the C++ standard, although it does not yet use any new features.
 This includes being able to build with recent versions of various compilers that support C++11/14 language features.

-The purpose of this JEP is to formally allow C++ source code changes within HotSpot to take advantage of some C++14 standard language features.
+The purpose of this JEP is to formally allow C++ source code changes within the JDK to take advantage of C++14 language features, and to give specific guidance about which of those features may be used in HotSpot code.

 Changes to the Build System

-To take advantage of C++14 language features some build-time changes may be required, depending on the platform compiler.
+To take advantage of C++14 language features some build-time changes are required, with specifics depending on the platform compiler.
 Minimum acceptable versions of the various platform compilers also need to be specified.
 The desired language standard should be specified explicitly; later compiler versions might default to a later, and possibly incompatible, language standard.

-/std:c++14 option should be added.
-Support for older versions will be
+/std:c++14option should be added.
+Support for older versions will be dropped entirely.

 The existing restrictions and best-practice recommendations for C++ usage in HotSpot code are based on the C++98/03 language standard, and described in the HotSpot Style Guide.

-Similar restrictions and guidelines for features of more recent language standards will be added to that document.
+We will add similar restrictions and guidelines for features of more recent language standards to that document.
 They will be described by a table of permitted features and another of excluded features.
 Use of permitted features may be unconditional or may have some restrictions or additional guidance.
 Use of excluded features is forbidden in HotSpot code.

 There is a third category, undecided features, about which HotSpot developers have not reached a consensus, or possibly discussed at all.
 Use of these features is also forbidden.